Mic92/blog/content/posts/nixos-tests.md

 # Defining nixos tests in your flake

 To define nixos tests in your flake, you can refer to the [manual chapter](https://github.com/NixOS/nixpkgs/blob/master/nixos/doc/manual/development/writing-nixos-tests.section.md) on writing nixos tests to understand the structure.

 Previously, there was no stable API to import the testing framework into projects outside of nixpkgs, but this has changed thanks to [Robert Hensing](https://github.com/NixOS/nixpkgs/pull/191540) who created a new modular interface for it.

-As an example, let's say you have a project with a `flake.nix` file that exposes a nixos module to run a simple web server serving a hello world website:
+As an example, let's say you have a project with a `flake.nix` file that exposes a nixos module to run a simple web server serving a hello world website (the full code of this example can be also found [here](https://github.com/Mic92/nixos-test-example)).

 ```nix
 # flake.nix